junchenjun/BAO/README.md

 <br/>
 [ Some modifies have been made to few packages, <br/>
 &emsp;so it might not looks exactly the same if you are running on your computer ]

 <br/>
 [ This app is totally usable, <br/>
-&emsp;but I am running the backend service on a free BaaS plan, &emsp;supported by LeanCloud with limited API reuqest per day, &emsp;so I might will delete your account after a while]
+&emsp;but I am running the backend service on a free BaaS plan,<br/>
+&emsp;supported by LeanCloud with limited API reuqest per day,<br/>
+&emsp;so I might will delete your account after a while]
 <br/>